website

 Prevention

-• Keep a Healthy Weight: Keeping a healthy weight decreases stress on the knee joints, lowering the likelihood of knee issues and fluid collection.
+• Maintain a Healthy Weight: Achieving a healthy weight helps alleviate strain on the knee joints and reduces the risk of knee problems and fluid buildup.

-• Diet: Eating a healthy, balanced diet that is high in fruits, vegetables, whole grains, and lean meats will help you maintain your weight and improve the condition of all of your joints.
+• Diet: Consuming a healthy, balanced diet high in fruits, vegetables, whole grains, and lean meats will help you maintain your weight and improve the condition of all your joints.

-• Overexertion: Avoid activities that place too much strain on your knees, especially if you have a history of knee problems.
+• Overexertion: Avoid activities that place too much strain on the knees, especially if you have a family history of knee disease.

-You may help lower the likelihood of knee fluid development and preserve good knee health by implementing these preventive steps into your lifestyle.
+You can help lower the likelihood of knee fluid development and maintain good knee health by incorporating these preventive steps into your lifestyle.

 Reference